Sylvia Kauders: Career

+When Kauders's college education did not lead to a job, she learned shorhand and typing and in the mid-1940s began working as a secretary for the Jewish Community Relations Council and went on to become assistant to the group's public relations director.

+In 1950 she took a temporary position in Philadelphia's information office, and that led to a career that spanned decades as she progressed from information officer to special events coordinator to director.
+During that time she worked with five current and former presidents of the United States.
+Her work included promoting the city on the television program Under Billy Penn's Hat.

 Kauders worked in a variety of roles before committing in her 60s to a career in acting.
 Following college graduation she worked in radio and television.
-She produced and moderated the television program Under Billy Penn's Hat.
-She later accepted a job as special events director with the City of Philadelphia and worked with five different mayors, organizing events and hosting celebrities and dignitaries.
-Following her public sector work, and her retirement, from the City of Philadelphia, she started her own public relations firm.
-For her Wednesday Is for Women campaign, which brought more women to work at City Hall, she became the first woman inducted into the Philadelphia Public Relations Association Hall of Fame.
+She later became Philadelphia's special events director and worked with five different mayors, organizing events and hosting celebrities and dignitaries.

+Kauders was the first woman president of the Philadelphia Public Relations Association in 1972-1973 and became a member of its Hall of Fame in 1976.

-At the age of 57, in 1977, she decided to seriously pursue an acting career and establish herself in New York City.
+In 1977, aged 55, she decided to seriously pursue an acting career and establish herself in New York City.

 Her Broadway debut took place in 1982 in Harvey Fierstein's Torch Song Trilogy as Mrs. Beckoff, the role originated by Estelle Getty.
-With her role in Jewish Repertory Theater's production of Crossing Delancey, she became known as an "entirely lovable Bubbie, (Yiddish For grandmother), a peppery lady whose charm is a mask for a determination to carry out her schemes, " according to New York Times theater critic, Richard F Shepard.
+With her role in Jewish Repertory Theater's production of Crossing Delancey, she became known as an "entirely lovable Bubbie ... a peppery lady whose charm is a mask for a determination to carry out her schemes", according to New York Times theater critic, Richard F. Shepard.

 Her film credits include roles in American Splendor; Analyze That (2002); Predator 2 (1990), City Hall (1996).
 Woody Allen tapped her for two of his films, Crimes and Misdemeanors (1989) and Manhattan Murder Mystery (1993).
-Also in 1993, Sylvia co-starred, (Small Roll), opposite Michael Keaton, Nicole Kidman, and Michael Constantine, and Bradley Whitford, In “My Life,” (as Keaton's character's Aunt).
+Also in 1993, she appeared in My Life (as Diane Keaton's character's aunt).
 Her last films were Inside Llewyn Davis (2013) and Love the Coopers (2015).

-Kauders appeared in dozens of dozens of television shows, including Law & Order: Special Victims Unit, and in the HBO series The Sopranos, in the final season, as a foul-mouthed old neighborhood lady, who seeks Tony's help with “fixing the neighborhood.”.
+Kauders appeared in such television shows as including Law & Order: Special Victims Unit, and in the HBO series The Sopranos, in the final season, as a foul-mouthed old neighborhood lady, who seeks Tony's help with "fixing the neighborhood."

 Personal life and death

-Her husband, Randle Morgan Kauders, predeceased her after 48 years of marriage.
-The couple had no children.
-She died on May 5, 2016, of a heart attack at the age of 94.
+Her husband, Randy Kauders, died in the 1990s after they had been together for four decades.
+She died on May 5, 2016, in Hahnemann University Hospital in Philadelphia, aged 94.